 Repairs Using Fillers

-If you are hoping to simply restore the fullness of your earlobe or reduce the visibility of old piercings, Dr. Maman can inject dermal fillers like Restylane or Juvederm into your earlobe.
+For patients who simply hope to restore the fullness of the earlobe or reduce the visibility of old piercings, dermal fillers like Restylane or Juvederm can be injected into the lobe.
 These fillers add volume, smooth lines, and minimize the appearance of piercing holes.

-The effect will last longer than using fillers in your face, but it’s still temporary and you’ll need to adhere to a schedule to maintain your results.
+Although the effect of these fillers lasts longer than those used in the face, it is still temporary, Patients need to adhere to a schedule to maintain results.

-- 60- to 90-minute in-depth initial consultations with a physical assessment by Dr. Maman
+- 60- to 90-minute in-depth initial consultations with a complete medical history review and physical assessment by Dr. Maman

-- Specialized surgery coordinators to help you navigate financial and insurance processes
+- Specialized surgery coordinators to help you navigate scheduling, financial, and insurance processes